 Part of this work was developed at IMPA (Brazil) through the project Thematic Program on Singularities, providing useful discussions with the authors.
-Moreover, the authors were partially supported by this project, therefore the authors are grateful to this program.
+Moreover, the authors were partially supported by this project to which the authors are grateful.